The Twisted Hierarchical Agenda of the Modern Church System

 Someone who domineers is a behavior that is typical of a lord exercising their authority over their minion, as in Greek the verb kata means down and kurieuo means to exercise lordship.

-To drive home the point Jesus said,
+To drive home the point Christ said,

 But Jesus called them to him and said, “You know that the rulers of the Gentiles lord it OVER (katakurieuo) them, and their great ones exercise authority OVER them. – Mathew 20:25